 2018 Winners: Carrie Heusinkveld ’19 (Second Prize), French Literature; Daria Lynch ’19 (First Prize), History; Zeen Xiao ’20 (Third Prize), Music History

 2017 Winners: Eli Rogers (’18), Ahmed Selmi (’19), and Ling Yang (’19)

-2016 Winner: Austin Bailey (’16) Left to right: Susan K. Cardinal, Outreach Librarian for Chemistry and Math, Austin Bailey, and Todd D. Krauss, Professor of Chemistry and Chair, Professor of Optics.
+2016 Winner: Austin Bailey (’16) Left to right: Susan K. Cardinal, STEM Librarian, Austin Bailey, and Todd D. Krauss, Professor of Chemistry and Chair, Professor of Optics.

 - Title and project description (less than 500 words) of your research topic and the research questions (or research problem) your work seeks to address.
 Because the award focuses on the process of research, the description does not need to present a fully developed argument or definitive claims about your topic.
 Rather, the Award Committee is interested in the analytical questions or problems guiding your work and leading into your research.

 - A reflective essay (3-4 pages) that addresses how you have developed a research topic; used library resources and developed research strategies; and found, evaluated, and analyzed information.
 The following questions might help you get started.
 (These questions are meant as rough guidelines; you do not need to directly address every question in your essay.)

 - How did you come to your research topic/guiding questions?

 - How have you refined your topic/questions based on preliminary research?
 (Have you broadened, narrowed, or shifted your topic/questions?)

 - What role did your advisor and/or librarian play in shaping your topic and/or guiding questions?